AnonSegreto/hitomi_remote/README.md

 Download [Hitomi.la](https://hitomi.la) gallery remotely as `.cbz` file using chrome extension and self-hosted server.

+## What is difference between original download button in Hitomi.la?

+Original **Download** button in Hitomi.la download only images as `.zip`.
+However, this project download images with its metadata and save as `.cbz` file.
+So if you are managing your own library, editing metadata is not needed anymore.
+Also, this project is originally developed for my [Komga](https://komga.org/) library.

-## How does it works
+## How does it works?

 The extension add **Send request** button in gallery page of [Hitomi.la](https://hitomi.la).
 If user press this button, extension send POST request to remote server with gallery's URL.
-After the download complete, button will be changed as **Requested**.
-You can access the `.cbz` file from server using FTP, SFTP, WebDAV, etc.
+After the download complete, button will be changed as **Downloaded**.
+You can access the `.cbz` file from server using your media server, FTP, SFTP, WebDAV, etc.

 > Download will be progressed separately from client.
-So, you can close the page immediately after pressing the button.
+So you can close the page immediately after pressing the button.

 ## How to use

 You can set up your server using `docker-compose` or manually.
 I suggest you using `docker-compose`.

 Also, you can send request using browser extension or manually.
-Browser extension is more easier than manual one.
+Browser extension is more easier than manual.

 > You must set up your server working with **HTTPS** if you use browser extension.
 You can do this using `certbot` or your own certificates.